This accessibility statement applies to the NHS Jobs website for employers.

-This website is run by the NHS Business Services Authority.
+This website is run by the NHS Business Services Authority (NHSBSA).
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-• zoom in up to 400% without the text spilling off the screen
+- zoom in most of the website up to 400% without the text spilling off the screen

-• navigate most of the website using just a keyboard
+- navigate most of the website using just a keyboard or speech recognition software (Voice Control and Dragon)

 We’ve also made the website text as simple as possible to understand.

-AbilityNet has advice on making your device easier to use if you have a disability.
+AbilityNet has advised on making your device easier to use if you have a disability.

 How accessible this website is